email2vimalraj/splunk-ds-servicenow-integration/README.md

 See `config.example.yaml`.
 Key parts:

 - `refreshInterval`: Go duration, e.g., `1m` or `5m`
+- `dryRun`: if true, do not write serverclass.conf; just log what would change
 - `destinations`: map destination -> array of lanes
 - `cmdb.type`: `dummy` or `servicenow`
 - `cmdb.dummy.entries`: list of hostname + businessServiceLane